Rural Nursing Education Program (RNEP)

 Strengthening Rural Communities Through Partnership

 Students drive RNEP.
-Fully engaged in learning through a remote nursing program, RNEP students develop into competent nurses ready to serve their rural communities.
-With wraparound support, financial assistance, and strong local partnerships, students can earn their nursing degree without leaving the place they call home.
+RNEP students complete remote nursing programs while staying in their rural communities.
+With wraparound support, financial assistance, and strong local partnerships, students earn nursing degrees without leaving the place they call home.

 3 legged stool graphic showcasing the RNEP advisory committee made up of RNEP, students, academic partners, and community partners.